§ 2713. Neglect of care-dependent person.

-(2) provides care to a care-dependent person in the setting described in paragraph (1); or
+(2) provides care to a care-dependent person in the settings described under paragraph (1);

-(3) has an obligation to care for a care-dependent person for monetary consideration in the settings described in paragraph (1) or in the care-dependent person's home.
+(3) has an obligation to care for a care-dependent person for monetary consideration in the settings described under paragraph (1);

 "Person."
 A natural person, corporation, partnership, unincorporated association or other business entity.

 (1) in which the owner of the residence or the legal entity responsible for the operation of the residence, for monetary consideration, provides or assists with or arranges for the provision of food, room, shelter, clothing, personal care or health care in the residence, for a period exceeding 24 hours, to fewer than four care-dependent persons who are not relatives of the owner; and

 (2) (i) that is not required to be licensed as a long-term care nursing facility, as defined in section 802.1 of the Health Care Facilities Act; and

 (ii) that is not identified in paragraph (1) of the definition of "caretaker."